What is osteoporosis?

 Pelvis with marked head of femur

 Hip fracture.
-Is often the first indication of osteoporosis.
-They are associated with age and tend to occur in the elderly.
-It is a severe fracture for which it is difficult to provide a functional and vital prognosis as this depends on the patient's overall condition, the fracture type and the duration of immobilisation.This kind of fracture usually require surgery.
-Patients require constant care during recovery, particularly in the case of hip fractures, and therefore if you live alone it is safer to recover in a health centre.
-After recovering from the fracture you may experience chronic pain and difficulty performing daily activities.
+This often occurs after a simple fall or can even, in rare cases, occur spontaneously.
+It is age-related and is usually seen after 75-80 years of age.
+It is a severe fracture for which it is difficult to provide a functional and vital prognosis as this depends on the patient's overall condition, the fracture type and the duration of immobilisation.This kind of fracture usually require surgery most likely, admission to a nursing home is required.
+After suffering this type of fracture, some patients may have chronic pain or difficulty when performing daily activities.

 Marked pelvis and spine

 Vertebral fracture.
-Vertebral fractures are the most frequently observed complication of osteoporosis.
-They are almost always spontaneous fractures and tend to occur during certain everyday movements, such as bending over, turning around, turning over in bed or during a coughing fit.
+Vertebral fractures are one of most frequent signs of osteoporosis.
+These fractures are almost always due to fragility and usually appear after simple falls and/or after making certain habitual movements, such as bending over, lifting a weight or even coughing excessively.
 The acute, intense back pain produced by the fracture tends to disappear, although it may persist in some patients.
 Height loss due to vertebral compression and progressive deformities, such as thoracic kyphosis or increased muscle contracture, both produce chronic back pain.
 This problem must be treated by a multidisciplinary team and patients provided with the knowledge and skills required to retrain their posture and manage their symptoms.

 Wrist fracture

 Wrist fracture.
 Fractures of the distal radius (Colles’ fractures) tend to occur in women aged 45–65 years.
 They are caused by falling forward and landing on your hands.
 Some patients present prolonged discomfort with a certain degree of incapacity.
-They can also result in deformities in the case of poor bone healing.
+They can also result in residual deformity may also occur after consolidation of the fracture in some patients.

 Is Osteoporosis very common?

-Osteoporosis is a common condition that increases in frequency in older population groups and in the presence of certain diseases.
+Osteoporosis is a common condition that increases in frequency in older population groups and in the presence of certain diseases, surgeries, and medications.

 According to results from bone density scans (densitometry) and studies carried out in the Spanish population, 1 in every 3 women over the age of 50 and 1 in 2 women over 75 have osteoporosis.

-Whereas osteoporosis is less prevalent in men; it affects 1 in every 20 men aged over 50 years and 1 in 10 aged over 75.
+Whereas osteoporosis, according to bone densitometry values, is less prevalent in men; it affects 1 in every 20 men aged over 50 years and 1 in 10 aged over 75.

 These proportions increase in both sexes when considering the records for osteoporosis-related fractures.
 As such it is estimated that 2 out of every 5 women (40%) and 1 in every 5 men (22%) aged over 50 will suffer a fracture as a consequence of osteoporosis during their lifetimes.